ACM-Research/music-generation/README.md

 ![Graph](./Graph-results.png)

 From our survey results and analysis on the accuracy and loss of specific models in different genres, we have determined the best model to be the 2-layer LSTM with an Attention layer for the Anime genre, resulting in a weighted vote score of 108.
-The model coming in close second which was also the victor in first place votes, was the 1 layer LSTM for the Schumann.
+The model coming in close second which was also the victor in first place votes, was the 1 layer LSTM for the Schumann genre.

 ## Contributors